+Ste Description

+p

-Step Description 1 Start Enterprise Architect.
+1 Start Enterprise Architect.

 2 When the 'Start' page displays, click on the 'New File' option.
 Result: The standard Windows file browser dialog displays.

-File-based Enterprise Architect projects are named with: • A .eap extension (JET 3) • A .eapx extension (JET 4) You can also create projects on Firebird by clicking on the drop-down arrow in the 'Files of type' field and selecting the '.feap' option.
-3 Locate a suitable folder for your project and, in the 'File name' field, type in a distinctive name.
+File-based Enterprise Architect projects are named with:

+- A .eap extension (JET 3) - A .eapx extension (JET 4)

+You can also create projects on Firebird by clicking on the drop-down arrow in the 'Files of type' field and selecting the '.feap' option.

+Locate a suitable folder for your project and, in the 'File name' field, type in a distinctive name.

 Click on the Save button to continue.

 Result: Enterprise Architect creates a new project file and places it in the specified location.

 The project is then opened automatically.
-The Project Browser window displays with the 'Model' icon at the top.
-4 Click on the Click on the Project Browser toolbar; the Model Wizard window displays, showing the 'Model Patterns' tab.
+The 'Project' tab of the Browser window displays with the 'Model' icon at the top.

+Click on the icon in the Browser window toolbar; the Model Wizard window displays, showing the 'Model Patterns' tab.

 In the left hand column header, click on the drop-down arrow and select 'UML > Behavioral' and scroll down to 'Use Case Diagrams'.
 Select 'Basic Use Case Model'.

 Click on the Create Patterns button.

 Result: The Model Wizard automatically creates a new Use Case model for you, with an initial diagram, some notes and default elements to help get you started.
 5 Close the Model Wizard window.
 At this stage all your changes have been saved to file and do not require further action.